Everyone's Asking For A "Deconstructed" French Manicure — Here's What It Is

 What is a "deconstructed" French manicure?

-Here, Brush breaks it down further, presenting some of her favorite takes on a deconstructed French manicure, so you have specific inspiration to bring to your next appointment.
+Here, Brush breaks it down further, presenting some of her favourite takes on a deconstructed French manicure, so you have specific inspiration to bring to your next appointment.

 Ombré French

-Like a colored French manicure, this is a slight adaptation on the French.
+Like a coloured French manicure, this is a slight adaptation on the French.
 Instead of a thin purple line at the tip, it's a graduated ombré blend from the tip down to the middle of the nail.
 If you're at the nail salon, you can show this to your nail artist as inspiration for a regular polish or gel service.
 If you're at home, you could use a Beautyblender or makeup sponge to achieve a similar result.
-Here, Brush uses Essie Play Date (a bright purple) for the tip alongside Zoya Lavender Perfector (a sheer purple) to create the ombré blend.
+Here, Brush uses Essie Nail Lacquer in Play Date, £8.99, (a bright purple) for the tip alongside Zoya Lavender Perfector, £14.95, (a sheer purple) to create the ombré blend.

 AdvertisementADVERTISEMENT